Kodaikanal – The Perfect Summer Getaway

 Green Valley View Point was lost on us as the entire view was foggy.
 It is supposed to be a panoramic view point offering views of the Vaigai dam.
 The entry to the view point goes through a mini market selling all kinds of trinkets and forest products.

-Last tour of the day was Coaker’s Walk.
+Last destination of the day was Coaker’s Walk.
 It is a 1-km long looped walk along a steep valley ledge that again offers scenic views of the peaks and valley below.
 The walk was deserted in the afternoon on that day.
 Hardly any vendors on the road but with clear views of the valley; it was a beautiful walk.
 However, I would suggest you come to this place during sunset and walk down to the Kodaikanal lake for a memorable boating ride with your family.
 There is a colonial era church just outside the other end of this walk.

 We had a lovely half-a-day tour visiting the mainstream tourist points.
 I feel it is important that we do not miss this this popular touristy places in search of only offbeat places.
 Mingling with the crowds, munching on local snacks and shopping for trinkets add a silver lining to your outing.